Note

 value within the range [0, 1] where values close to one indicate high resistance.

 It is agnostic to pathogen, antibiotic and/or time.
-The variables R
+The variables R, I and

 Susceptible outcomes respectively.
 The definition might vary slightly since the